ktmeaton/plague-phylogeography/docs/exhibit/exhibit_dhsi2020.rst

         --sqlite results/ncbimeta_db/update/latest/output/database/yersinia_pestis_db.sqlite \
         --outdir morelli2010 \
         --skip_sra_download \
-        --sqlite_select_command_asm "\"SELECT AssemblyFTPGenbank FROM Master WHERE BioSampleComment LIKE '%Morelli%'\"" \
+        --sqlite_select_command_asm "\"SELECT AssemblyFTPGenbank FROM Master WHERE (BioSampleComment LIKE '%Morelli%' AND BioSampleComment NOT LIKE '%REMOVE%')\"" \
         --skip_assembly_download \
         --skip_reference_download

-Check that there are 15 samples to be downloaded.
+Check that there are 14 samples to be downloaded.

 **Morelli 2010 Dataset**::